Snoring and Sleep Apnea

 Snoring occurs when the tongue partially blocks the airway while the patient sleeps on their back.
 Sleep apnea occurs when the tongue completely blocks the airway.
 Both situations are harmful since the patient is deprived of oxygen.
 Some patients actually stop breathing for 30 seconds or more many times each night gasping for breath.
 When they are deprived of oxygen a patient may have problems getting to sleep, waking up frequently at night, morning headaches, ear aches, nighttime grinding of teeth, loss of memory, difficulty concentrating, and fatigue.

 The number one sign of an apneic event is daytime fatigue.
 It increases the potential for both industrial and traffic accidents.
-To see if you might be at risk answer the following questions.
-If you score a 6 or greater please call our office to schedule a consultation and airway evaluation.
+To see if you might be at risk answer the following 8 questions.

 How likely are you to doze off or fall asleep in the following situations, in contrast to just feeling tired?